askrht/drocker/Readme.md

     docker exec -it drocker-ropensci bash
     cd /home/rstudio/docs && ./bootup
     ```
 1. Password is welcome.
-Change the password inside `.makerc` but do not check in this file. `echo welcome > .makerc`
+Change the password inside `.makerc` but do not check in this file. `echo "PASSWORD=welcome" > .makerc`
 1. Execute `make setup start`.
 Rstudio is at port 8787.
 Login with your unix user name.
 Shiny is at port 3838 serving /srv/shiny-server/